rbisdorff/Digraph3/docSphinx/tutorial.rst

 However, this last ranking rule is again in general not scalable to outranking digraphs of larger orders.

-The most useful ranking heuristics in practice for big outranking digraphs are Kohler's, Copeland's, and the Net-Flows rules.
+The most useful ranking heuristics in practice for big outranking digraphs are therefore Kohler's and the Net-Flows rules.

 Links and appendices